Iomante: Offering-place

 On the festival grounds, the nusasan ("god-food place", "god's altar") is set up where special inau wood-shaving sticks are propped up, and laid out with nikap-umbe (ornamental mat).
 (Note: Batchelor calls it inao-so.)
-Various offerings from (emus), quiver (ikayop), sitoki (breast-ornament or necklace), armor, and sintoko (vessels, lacquerware).
+Various offerings from Ainu sword (emus), quiver (ikayop), sitoki (breast-ornament or necklace), armor, and sintoko (vessels, lacquerware).
 Also food items such as sito (dumplings made from millet (Note: Cf. (Batchelor 1901) and dictionary entry.) or nowadays rice flour), (Note: A disc-shaped dango traditionally made from the starches of the Cardiocrinum cordatum (sort of a lily bulb), but later rice became the substitute ingredient so the product was essentially a round mochi in shape (but technically dango if made from rice flour rather than pounding steamed glutinous rice).) dried fish, together with ceremonial arrows are bound together inside a rolled-up ornamental mat, (Note: Batchelor describes the bundle of dried fish (sat-chep shike) and a moustache lifter (ikupasuy) is made into a parcel.) so that the god can shoulder it as a take-home gift (heper-sike).
 Batchelor learned the name of the take-home gifts to be imoka-sike ("remembrance from the feast") and describes it as strung-up millet cakes.

 The bear is laid flat, and arrows or quivers filled with dried salmon (sat-cep) is hung around the neck, and the ponpake apron is laid atop it.
 Alcoholic drink (traditionally millet brew) is offered in a kip (tall goblet).
 (Note: ッキ, 高杯.)
-(Note: In later times, clear sake became readily available from the Japanese mainland, but in the past, villagers would craft their own cloudy nigorizake which had to be made in large batches ahead of time, and this as was the case with the dumplings (sito), was assigned to women-folk.)
+(Note: In later times, clear sake became readily available from the Japanese mainland, but in the past, villagers would craft their own cloudy nigorizake (tonoto) which had to be made in large batches ahead of time, and this as was the case with the dumplings (sito), was assigned to women-folk.)
 (Note: In the olden days, brewing the tonoto was also done using hie or awa (foxtail millet) instead of rice for the gruel mash base.
 The tonoto might use rice gruel mash and millet or barley kōji.)

 Walnut-tossing

-In the modern-day iomante, after the bear has been slaughtered, there occurs the event of so-called "walnut-tossing", which is plainly similar t o the Japanese custom of ("mochi tossing") conducted as shrines, and this aspect has been regarded as a likely borrowed piece of culuture due to contact between the Ainu and Japanese.
+In the modern-day iomante, after the bear has been slaughtered, there occurs the event of so-called "walnut-tossing", which is plainly similar to the Japanese custom of mochi-maki ("mochi tossing") conducted as shrines, and this aspect has been regarded as a likely borrowed piece of culture due to contact between the Ainu and Japanese.